Composers

 Sometimes the scores would be written in McNeely's hotel room in Munich before the recording session

-McNeely himself played the soprano sax for Indy's performances in Mystery of the Blues!
+McNeely played the soprano sax for Indy's performances in Mystery of the Blues!

 Frédéric Talgorn composed the score for the Somme, 1916 and Germany, 1916 episodes that were later combined into Trenches of Hell.
 Talgorn's website and official YouTube channel include extensive samples of music from this episode.
-In addition, Talgorn discussed his work on Young Indy with author Aaron Lam for his book Composing Adventure.
+In addition, Talgorn discussed his work on Young Indy for the book Composing Adventure.
 During this interview, Talgorn revealed that he also composed an unused score for Paris, 1908!

 John Williams' iconic "Desert Chase" and "Raiders March" themes from Raiders of the Lost Ark were used in the Mystery of the Blues bookends featuring Harrison Ford.
 The music was arranged by Joel McNeely with the rest of his score and was all newly recorded for the episode.